 About Brighton Digital Festival

-Since 2011 Brighton Digital Festival has produced an annual programme of events, taking place over four weeks across the city.
-The festival celebrates the richness of the creative and cultural industries in our city and explores the ways in which digital technology continues to shape our lives and our thinking.
-It supports the community to produce an open programme of independent events augmented by high-quality commissioned arts and education programming.
+Since 2011 Brighton Digital Festival has produced annual programmes of events, taking place over four weeks across the city.
+The festival celebrated the richness of the creative and cultural industries in our city and explored the ways in which digital technology continues to shape our lives and our thinking.
+It supported the community to produce an open programme of independent events augmented by high-quality commissioned arts and education programming.

 In 2015, Brighton Digital Festival incorporated as an independent Community Interest Company run by the community for the community.
-Funding from Arts Council England and sponsorship from local companies and institutions ensures the festival remains free for grassroots organisers to deliver great events.
+Funding from Arts Council England and sponsorship from local companies and institutions ensured that the festival was free for grassroots organisers who want to deliver great events.

 With thanks to